puppetlabs/trapperkeeper-webserver-jetty9/README.md

 * `:target-path`: The targeted prefix of a proxy request.
 Only returned for endpoints of type `:proxy`.

+The schema for the various types of endpoints can be viewed [here](https://github.com/puppetlabs/trapperkeeper-webserver-jetty9/blob/master/src/puppetlabs/trapperkeeper/services/webserver/jetty9_core.clj#L71-L96).

 #### `log-registered-endpoints`

 This function logs the data returned by `get-registered-endpoints` at the info level.